python/cpython/Doc/library/sqlite3.rst

 .. function:: connect(database[, timeout, detect_types, isolation_level, check_same_thread, factory, cached_statements, uri])

-   Opens a connection to the SQLite database file *database* and return a :class:`Connection` object.
+   Opens a connection to the SQLite database file *database*.
+By default returns a :class:`Connection` object, unless a custom *factory* is given.

    *database* is a :term:`path-like object` giving the pathname (absolute or relative to the current  working directory) of the database file to be opened.